-Significantly, matric results do not account for the large number of pupils that drop out of school between grade one and matric.
-Nic Spaull, a researcher in the economics department at Stellenbosch University and author of South Africa’s Education Crisis: The quality of education in South Africa 1994-2011, writes that “[t]he annually-reported statistics from the National Senior Certificate (NSC) exam in Grade 12 are particularly misleading since they do not take into account those pupils who never make it to Grade 12.
-Of 100 pupils that start school, only 50 will make it to Grade 12, 40 will pass, and only 12 will qualify for university.”
+Significantly, matric results do not account for the large number of pupils that drop out of school between Grade 1 and matric.
+Nic Spaull, a researcher in the economics department at Stellenbosch University and author of South Africa’s Education Crisis: The quality of education in South Africa 1994-2011, writes that “[t]he annually-reported statistics from the National Senior Certificate (NSC) exam in Grade 12 are particularly misleading since they do not take into account those pupils who never make it to Grade 12″.
+Of the 100 pupils who started school in 2005, only 51 wrote the matric exam in 2016, 37 passed and only 14 qualified to go to university.

-Spaull uses the example of South Africa’s Eastern Cape province where only 20% of pupils who started grade two in 2001 went on to pass their matric exams in 2011.
+Spaull used the example of South Africa’s Eastern Cape province where only 20% of pupils who started Grade 2 in 2001 went on to pass their matric exams in 2011.

 Another problem is that pupils who do badly in certain subjects can elect to take easier subjects.
 Over time many pupils have moved away from demanding subjects in favour of the less demanding exam subjects. “…[I]t is revealing to note that over the four year period between 2008 and 2011, the proportion of pupils taking mathematics (as opposed to maths literacy) has fallen from 56 per cent to 45 per cent, as more pupils opt for the easier maths literacy,” writes Spaull.